Winger (novel): Synopsis

-The morning after the dance, Ryan Dean realizes that Joey had not been present for both his calculus and economic classes, and when he asks Kevin, he remarks that Joey hadn't come home after the party and debated on whether he might've run away, but his car was still at the school's lot.
+The morning after the dance, Ryan Dean realizes that Joey had not been present for his classes.
+Kevin remarks that Joey hadn't come home after the party, but his car was still at the school's lot.
 He also reveals that Nick and Casey had gotten into a fight with Joey.
 Ryan Dean informs officers of Joey's disappearance after the previous night.
-The next morning, Ryan Dean wakes up to see many police officers, park rangers, and staff in front of Pine Mountain, searching for Joey.
-Chas and Ryan Dean decide to help with the investigation in the snowy woods.
+The next morning, many police officers, park rangers, and staff begin searching for Joey, and Chas and Ryan Dean decide to help with the search.
 Later that afternoon, Joey was found dead in the woods.
-He had been stripped naked, tied to a tree, and beaten to death by Casey and Nick.
-Following his death, O-Hall was sealed off.
+Following his death, the dormitory was sealed off.
 Ryan Dean notes that he stopped talking after Joey's death, with the exception of whispering to Annie when he needed to.
 His parents thought it'd be best to remove him from Pine Mountain, but he felt otherwise as he did not want to be away from Annie.
 Ryan Dean and Chas become close friends and Kevin becomes somewhat of a peacemaker between the two of them.
 Ryan Dean thinks about how he'd been on a journey of "reinventing" himself throughout the entirety of the novel, and realizes that when you grow up, instead of sex, almost everything is about love.